 If you are eligible for any level of UC benefits, you may participate and both you and your dependents are covered.
-The exception is if you're enrolled in the UC Health Savings Plan; because that plan includes its own Health Savings Account, participants cannot enroll in the Health FSA.
+The exception is if you're enrolled in the UC Health Savings Plan, because that plan has a Health Savings Account.
+Under IRS rules, having a Health Flexible Spending Account makes you ineligible for a Health Savings Account.